jojomondag/FileToMarkdown/docs/BROWSER.md

 **[Commands](COMMANDS.md)** • **[API Reference](API.md)** • **[Browser Usage](BROWSER.md)** • **[File Types](CONVERTERS.md)**
 # Browser Usage Guide

-FileToMarkdown can also be used directly in web browsers with **full TypeScript support**, enabling client-side file conversion without needing a server.
+FileToMarkdown can also be used directly in web browsers, enabling client-side file conversion without needing a server.

-## TypeScript Support

-Complete type definitions are included for browser usage:
-- Type-safe client configuration
-- Typed API responses and error handling
-- IntelliSense support in modern IDEs
-- Full compatibility with TypeScript projects

 ## Using the Browser Bundle